Nassima Hablal: Arrest

 Hablal was arrested on 21 February 1957.
 She was sentenced to five years in prison and was brutally tortured in Villa Susini.
 It has been reported that she was hung upside-down from the ceiling and electrocuted.
 She was later transferred to a prison in France.

 Film 10949 women

-Director Nassima Ghessoum created the film 10949 women to commemorate the documented number of women who were involved in the Algerian independence movement from French colonization.
+Director Nassima Ghessoum created the film 10949 Women to commemorate the documented number of women who were involved in the Algerian independence movement from French colonization.
 The number was located in the officially listed in the file of the ministry of the veterans.
 Hablal's story is featured in the documentary.
+10949 Women was in competition at the 25th edition of FESPACO 2015 as part of the official selection.